MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/Update-MgServicePrincipal.md

     - `[PrincipalType <String>]`: The type of the assigned principal.
 This can either be User, Group or ServicePrincipal.
 Read-only.
     - `[ResourceDisplayName <String>]`: The display name of the resource app's service principal to which the assignment is made.
     - `[ResourceId <String>]`: The unique identifier (id) for the resource service principal for which the assignment is made.
 Required on create.
 Supports $filter (eq only).
   - `[AppRoleAssignmentRequired <Boolean?>]`: Specifies whether users or other service principals need to be granted an app role assignment for this service principal before users can sign in or apps can get tokens.
 The default value is false.
 Not nullable.
+Supports $filter (eq, ne, NOT).
   - `[AppRoleAssignments <IMicrosoftGraphAppRoleAssignment1[]>]`: App role assignment for another app or service, granted to this service principal.
+Supports $expand.
   - `[AppRoles <IMicrosoftGraphAppRole[]>]`: The roles exposed by the application which this service principal represents.
 For more information see the appRoles property definition on the application entity.
 Not nullable.
     - `[AllowedMemberTypes <String[]>]`: Specifies whether this app role can be assigned to users and groups (by setting to ['User']), to other application's (by setting to ['Application'], or both (by setting to ['User', 'Application']).
 App roles supporting assignment to other applications' service principals are also known as application permissions.
 The 'Application' value is only supported for app roles defined on application entities.
     - `[Description <String>]`: The description for the app role.
 This is displayed when the app role is being assigned and, if the app role functions as an application permission, during  consent experiences.